 #2: Your collection team continues to hear “I already paid that…”

 Maybe your customer paid…and maybe he didn’t.
 You certainly can’t tell — at least not very easily.
-Your accounting process is a mess and your DSO number is so out of whack that you’re not even sure how money is getting into your bank account (let alone when).
+Your accounting process is a mess and your days sales outstanding (DSO) number is so out of whack that you’re not even sure how money is getting into your bank account (let alone when).

 Wouldn’t it be great if you didn’t even need collectors?
 That everything was running so smoothly and efficiently that your customers found paying your bills — electronically, even — a breeze and a pleasure?

 You’re definitely in need of a better system because it’s a guarantee that your customers are — or soon will be — sick of hearing from your collectors after they’ve paid.
 Spending all your time calming crabby clients is not a recommended business model.

 #3: You’re telling your customers to allow longer and longer times for their payment to post

 This is related to reason #2 but even if you know someone has paid, having that payment take a long time to post to the bank is more than an inconvenience to your customers — it’s impacting both parties’ bottom lines.